babelouest/ulfius/tools/uwsc/README.md

 Copyright 2018-2020 Nicolas Mora <mail@babelouest.org>

-This program is free software; you can redistribute it and/or modify it under the terms of the MIT License.
+This program is free software; you can redistribute it and/or modify it under the terms of the GPL3 License.

 ## Overview